 Required Documents and Essays

-International applicants must submit applications (often online through the university or a provincial portal) along with several key documents.
-This usually includes official transcripts from all high school years, proof of graduation, letters of recommendation, and one or more essays or personal statements.
+International applicants must submit applications, often online through the university or a provincial portal, along with required documents.
+This usually includes official transcripts, proof of graduation or current enrollment, English proficiency documentation if required, and any program-specific materials listed in the applicant portal.
+Letters of recommendation, essays, personal statements, resumes, portfolios, or interviews are not required for every Canadian bachelor’s program, but they are common for competitive scholarships and some selective programs.
 Applicants often work on these materials months in advance.
-For example, Kazakh student Alina Zholaman spent the entire summer before her 11th grade polishing her resume and essays.
-She had her school provide recommendation letters and even completed her Common App by early August to meet early deadlines.
-The personal essay is especially important; Alina reports writing many drafts of her admissions and scholarship essays, seeking feedback to ensure her story was communicated genuinely.
-Every program has its own questions or prompts, so tailor your statement to the school’s requirements.
-In general, be prepared to tell your story (academic interests, achievements, goals) authentically.
+For example, Kazakh student Alina Zholaman spent the summer after 10th grade polishing her resume and essays, gathering recommendation letters, and preparing scholarship nomination materials.
+As part of her broader university application plan, she also completed her Common App by the end of August and continued updating it as needed.
+The personal essay can be especially important for scholarships or programs that require one; Alina reports writing many drafts of her admissions and scholarship essays, seeking feedback to ensure her story was communicated genuinely.
+When a program or scholarship has its own questions or prompts, tailor your statement to those requirements.
+In general, be prepared to tell your story, including your academic interests, achievements, goals, and community impact, authentically.
 Hannah Emambocus followed this advice when applying for scholarships at the University of Toronto and emphasizes being genuine in essays.

 Scholarship Applications

 Many international students apply for scholarships alongside admission.
 These can have additional steps.
 For example, the Lester B. Pearson International Scholarship at the University of Toronto is extremely competitive and requires a school nomination.
-Hannah Emambocus explains that for the Pearson scholarship each high school can only nominate one student, so the selection is very tough.
-In her application, Hannah compiled transcripts from grades 10–12, listed all academic awards, and wrote a passionate personal essay.
-Ahnaf Rahman also won the Pearson Scholarship with top credentials (45/45 IB) and notes that no extra standardized tests were needed beyond normal application materials.
-In fact, once basic documents are ready, you often just follow each scholarship’s guidelines (deadline, essays, etc.).
+Each high school can nominate only one student per year.
+Hannah Emambocus explains that for the Pearson scholarship, each high school can only nominate one student, so the selection is very tough.
+In her application, Hannah compiled transcripts from grades 10–12, listed all academic awards, and wrote a personal essay.
+Ahnaf Rahman also won the Pearson Scholarship with top credentials, including a 45/45 IB score, and notes that no extra standardized tests were required beyond his IB predicted score and the Pearson application process.
+In practice, once your basic admission documents are ready, you should follow each scholarship’s official guidelines carefully, including nomination rules, deadlines, essays, and any additional forms.

 If you are interested, there are many scholarships offered at Canadian institutions for international students, and you can check these out in our database of Bachelor’s Scholarships in Canada.
-Also, if you are interested, check out stories of scholarship recipients who have received Bachelor’s scholarships in Canada.
+Also, check out stories of scholarship recipients who have received bachelor’s scholarships in Canada.

-We hope that this article on Study Bachelor’s in Canada was helpful.
-To learn more information on how you can study in Canada, check out the Available Programs for International Students.
+We hope that this article on studying for a bachelor’s degree in Canada was helpful.
+To learn more about how you can study in Canada, check out the Available Programs for International Students.